ozelentok/klippain-shaketune/README.md

 # Klipper ShakeTune Module

-Standalone version of [Klippain "Shake&Tune"](https://github.com/Frix-x/klippain-shaketune) designed for non [Klippain](https://github.com/Frix-x/klippain) ecosystems, running as a fully integrated Klipper module
+Proof of concept for turning [Klippain "Shake&Tune"](https://github.com/Frix-x/klippain-shaketune) into a fully integrated Klipper module.

-This repository is a module designed to automate and calibrate the input shaper system on your Klipper 3D printer with a streamlined workflow and insightful vizualisations.
+ShakeTune is a module designed to automate and calibrate the input shaper system on your Klipper 3D printer with a streamlined workflow and insightful vizualisations.

 It operates in two steps:
   1. Utilizing specially tailored Klipper macros, it initiates tests on either the belts or the printer X/Y axis to measure the machine axes behavior.
 This is basically an automated call to the Klipper `TEST_RESONANCES` macro with custom parameters.